V-Sekai-archive/godot-matrix/README.md

 ## Usage

-(Note: when compiling, make sure that this folder is copied/linked to godot-source-dir/modules/matrix) (Note 2: before release, do not forget to build export templates with tools=no and to export using them) (Note 3: currently, it hangs if it cannot connect to the server.
+(Note: when compiling, make sure that this folder is copied/linked to godot-source-dir/modules/matrix and that the godot branch 3.x is checked out (latest stable release probably works too))
+(Note 2: before release, do not forget to build export templates with tools=no and to export using them) (Note 3: currently, it hangs if it cannot connect to the server.
 You can change the server in the MatrixClient node in the tree or via script.)
 (Note 4: DO NOT use http for anything remote.
 For local testing conduit server is the easiest)